dovecot/documentation/source/configuration_manual/push_notification.rst

 ========

 The push notifications are enabled separately for each user using METADATA.
-Normally `AppSuite <https://wiki.dovecot.org/AppSuite>`_ does this internally, but for e.g. testing purposes you can do this yourself:
+Normally `OX App Suite <https://www.open-xchange.com/products/ox-app-suite/>`_ does this internally, but for e.g. testing purposes you can do this yourself:

 .. code-block:: none